privacy-scaling-explorations/halo2wrong/README.md

+**Active and maintained version of this project is available at https://github.com/kilic/tetris**

 # halo2wrong

 `halo2wrong` consist of a simple PLONK gate and non native arithmetic based applications.
 Any crate here may use either [zcash/halo2](https://github.com/zcash/halo2) or [privacy-scaling-explorations/halo2](https://github.com/privacy-scaling-explorations/halo2) which is a fork of original halo2 library that replaces commitment scheme from IPA to KZG.